umd-cmsc330/cmsc330spring22/discussions/d11_lambda/README.md

 # Discussion 11 - Friday, April 8<sup>th</sup>

 ## Operational Semantics (From last week) (15 minutes)
-Review Operational Semantics from last week - ask any questions!
+Reviewing Operational Semantics from last week - ask any questions!

 ## Coding Excercise
 * Recall from last week, to go from source code to a running program, there are 3 steps (at least for our purposes):